More Than a Finance Degree!

-Additionally, students may choose four of the offered electives better suited to career opportunities in their fields and occupational interests.
+Additionally, students may choose three of the offered electives better suited to career opportunities in their fields and occupational interests.

 The Leadership Track in the online Master’s in Finance program has 10 courses: two foundation courses, three core courses, four electives, and the Master’s in Finance Capstone.